WDI-SEA/react-development-course-materials/06-Applied Practice/06-idea-board-code-along.md

 - Connect API to React via `axios`
 - Deploy the full stack application to Heroku

-**This readme serves as the instructor notes/prep for the MERN stack idea board app**
+**This readme serves as the instructor notes/prep for the MERN stack idea board app.
+This is not a student-facing document.**

 ## Getting Started